 Taiping & Sinopec Financial Leasing

-CMB Financial Leasing Co Ltd
+China Development Bank Financial Leasing Co., Ltd

 CSSC (Hong Kong) Shipping Company Limited (“CSSC”)